eclipse/imagen/docs/guide/acquisition/index.md

 :   returns a rendering based on a `RenderContext`.
 If a JAI rendering
-    hint named `JAI.KEY_INTERPOLATION` is provided, its corresponding `Interpolation` object is used as an argument to the JAI operator used to scale the image.
+    hint named `JAI.KEY_INTERPOLATION` is provided, its corresponding `Interpolation` object is used as an argument to the operator used to scale the image.
 If no such hint is present, an instance of `InterpolationNearest` is used.
       --------------- ------------------ -----------------------------------------------------------------